loumanv/Auctions/README.md

 # Auctions

-From a high level point of view the demo consists of a list of posts, where each post has its own detail.
+From a high level point of view the demo consists of a list of auctions, where each auction has its own detail.

 As an investor, I want to be able to use an iOS app to list all the auctions available in the marketplace.